What do you like about working at Tensentric?

 Where are you from and how did you end up in Colorado?

 I grew up in Carbondale, Colorado, which is a small mountain town on the western slope.
-I made my way to Boulder for college and love living here.
+I made my way to Boulder for college and haven’t looked back since.

 If you could go back in time, where and what time would you travel to and why?